MainPlace Mall: Transition to MainPlace

-After a period of decline, JMB Property demolished most of the shopping center, except for the anchors, and had it replaced by MainPlace in 1987.
+After a period of decline, JMB-Federated Realty Associates (the successor to Federated Stores Realty) demolished most of the shopping center, except for the anchors, and had it replaced by MainPlace in 1987.
 Bullock's chose to stay on while I. Magnin ultimately decided not to remain and therefore closed on February 14, 1987.
 Along with Bullock's, Nordstrom and J.W.
 Robinson's were the anchors when MainPlace first opened.
 In November 1990, a new wing opened with May Company California becoming the mall's fourth anchor store which opened in May 1991.
 By January 1993, Robinson's merged with May Company to become Robinsons-May and as a result, the original May Company store closed and reopened as the Robinsons-May Women's & Children's store while the original J.W.
 Robinson's store closed and reopened as the Robinsons-May Men's & Home store.
 The Bullock's became Macy's in May 1996.

 In 2000, JMB Urban, the successor to JMB, sold MainPlace and other mall properties to the American branch of Rodamco.
 Rodamco, in turn, sold its North American properties to Westfield Group in 2002.
 Following the acquisition, the mall was renamed Westfield Shoppingtown MainPlace, and the "Shoppingtown" moniker was dropped in 2005.

 By September 2006, the Robinsons-May Women and Children's store closed due to the chain being acquired by Macy's & Bloomingdale's in which the Robinsons-May Men's & Home store remained opened but became the Macy's Men's and Home store.
 In March 2007, JCPenney opened in the vacant Robinsons-May Women's & Children's store.

 In 2006, Westfield Group sought to revamp the mall in the face of losing local retail market share to South Coast Plaza, California's largest and highest-volume mall, only 6.5 mi to the south.
 In 2014, Westfield announced a $50 million renovation to the mall.

 Macy's closed its Men's & Home Store at the mall in 2012, and consolidated those merchandise categories into the main store.
 The building, originally the J.W.
 Robinson's store, was split between 24 Hour Fitness, Ashley Furniture Home Store, and an entertainment center.
 In December 2015, Westfield sold the mall to a consortium that was headed by Centennial Real Estate Company and included Montgomery Street Partners and USAA Real Estate Company.

 Nordstrom, an original anchor when MainPlace opened in September 1987, closed in 2017.